prrvchr/OAuth2OOo/DATAPROTECTIONPOLICY.md

 ## Use of your personal data:

-To work "OAuth2OOo" and/or "Extension" need to keep data locally.
+To work `OAuth2OOo` and/or `Extension` need to keep data locally.
-The location of this data is in the "OAuth2OOo" and/or "Extension" application directory, respectively.
+The location of this data is in the `OAuth2OOo` and/or `Extension` application directory, respectively.
-"OAuth2OOo" and/or "Extension" does not collect data on external servers in any way.
+** `OAuth2OOo` and/or `Extension` does not collect any data on external servers in any way. **

-The deletion of data collected by "OAuth2OOo" and/or "Extension", is guaranteed, by the "OAuth2OOo" and/or "Extension" application desinstallation, respectively.
+The deletion of data collected by `OAuth2OOo` and/or `Extension`, is guaranteed, by the `OAuth2OOo` and/or `Extension` application desinstallation, respectively.

-The use of services from "Provider" through "OAuth2OOo" and/or "Extension", can submit you to the Data Protection Policy of "Provider".
-It is the responsibility of the user to take knowledge of these Policy from the "Provider" internet web site.
-"Provider" is solely responsible for the data it collects as described in its Policy.
+Use of the `Supplier` services through `OAuth2OOo` and/or `Extension`, may submit you to the Data Protection Policy of `Supplier`.
+It is the responsibility of the user to take knowledge of these Policy from the `Supplier` website.
+`Supplier` is solely responsible for the data it collects as described in its Policy.

 ## Security of your personal information:

+Since the data collected by `OAuth2OOo` and/or `Extension` is located on the user's computer, only the user is responsible for the security of the data collected.

+Use of the `Supplier` services via `OAuth2OOo` and/or `Extension` may subject you to the data protection Policy of `Supplier`.
+It is the responsibility of the user to review this Policy from the `Supplier` website.
+`Supplier` is solely responsible for the security of the data it collects as described in its Policy.

+## Expiration of collected data:

+Updating the data collected locally is done each time `OAuth2OOo` and/or `Extension` is used.
+** The deletion of data collected locally, is possible by the `OAuth2OOo` and/or `Extension` uninstallation. **

+Use of the `Supplier` services via `OAuth2OOo` and/or `Extension` may subject you to the data protection Policy of `Supplier`.
+It is the responsibility of the user to review this Policy from the `Supplier` website.
+`Supplier` is solely responsible for the expiration of the data it collects as described in its Policy.